Skip to content

 This is one reason we humans are creatures of curiosity.

-If at age 10 or 53, we suddenly become passive, that’s not because it’s our character or due to age.
+If at age 10 or 53, we suddenly become passive, that’s not because it’s our character or due to age, it’s because something changed our default brain setting during our growth process.

 Let’s go back to our math problem.